miggtorr/VGCDreamEngine/README.md

 ## Team Builder

-Rotom Draft features a powerful Team Builder that lets you quickly assemble permutations of the Pokémon on a particular Roster, optimizing for each new opponent.
+Dream Engine features a powerful Team Builder that lets you quickly assemble permutations of the Pokémon on a particular Roster, optimizing for each new opponent.

 ### Select a League and Roster

-Selecting a League is optional, but recommended if you have more than one League saved to Rotom Draft.
+Selecting a League is optional, but recommended if you have more than one League saved to Dream Engine.
 This filters the list of Rosters below.

 Select a Roster from the dropdown or click **Load Current** to load in whichever Roster is selected in the Rosters Drawer.